Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

-So far we assumed that subunits are produced with identical rates or rates that are proprtional to the stoichometry of the complex.
-Next, we consider assembly processes in which the subunit synthesis rates are different but only depend on an unspecified set of upstream components that are not causally affected by $X_1,X_2,$ or $X_3$, i.e., the joint synthesis rate $r_I$ for $X_1$ and $X_2$ in \cref{eq: 2016 with co-synthesis - subunit dynamics} is replaced with
+So far we assumed that subunits are synthesized with rates that are proportional to their stoichometry in the complex.
+Next, we consider assembly processes in which the subunit synthesis rates are different but only depend on an unspecified set of upstream components that are not causally affected by $X_1,X_2,$ or $X_3$, i.e., the shared individual synthesis rate $r_I$ for $X_1$ and $X_2$ in \cref{eq: 2016 with co-synthesis - subunit dynamics} is replaced with

 respectively.
 Similarly, the reaction rate corresponding to simultaneous de novo synthesis is also assumed to not be influenced through a feedback loop, i.e., we have